 Since her husband died Lianne (Arianne Zucker - Killer Assistant) has been extremely busy with her work, so busy that at times her daughter, Summer (Ava Locklear), thinks that her mum's work is more important than she is.
 So when Summer befriends the new girl in school, Cara (Sierra Pond), Lianne doesn't pay a great deal of attention, although notices how nice Cara is to her, almost a perfect daughter.
-So when Summer goes missing Lianne finds herself beginning to become suspicious of Cara especially as she seems determined to be the perfect replacement daughter that help to find Summer.
+So when Summer goes missing Lianne finds herself beginning to become suspicious of Cara, especially when she seems more determined to be the perfect replacement daughter that help to find Summer.

 What this all boils down to is that "Mommy Be Mine" ends up too familiar for its own good which means for fans of these sorts of made for TV movies it ends up all a little too familiar and predictable.